Rostave/controller-liberator/README.md

   - Move hands left/right: Steering

 ### Sample Game
-- **Game Link**: Download the sample game for Mac and Windows on: https://flamberge-backtrace.itch.io/simple-car-simulator
+- **Game Link**: Download the sample game for Mac and Windows on: https://flamberge-backtrace.itch.io/simple-car-simulator.
+Or you can download it in the realeases.

 ### Troubleshooting